App versioning

 The app version list can easily become cluttered after creating multiple versions, so you can delete draft versions to keep your app organized.
 To ensure continuity for your users, you cannot delete live or deprecated versions.
 Follow these quick steps to delete a draft version:

-1. Click the three-dots on the far right.
+1. In the App versions tab, click the three-dots on the far right

 Supporting past versions